solidjs/solidhack-submissions/README.md

-# Solid Recoil
+# Kick
-The state management for Solid.
+State management for Solid.

 ## Getting started is easy!
 ```bash